gmc-code/PC-algorithms1/docs/pseudocode/selection.rst

 Selection
 ==========================

-| Selection is one of the three basic control structures:
+| Selection is one of the three basic control structures.
 | Selection provides alternatives or branching using ``if`` ... ``elif`` ... ``else``)

 ----